 - Rinse the quinoa.
 This washes away the bitter outer coating and produces a fluffier grain.

-- Make sure to use a fine-mesh sieve when rinsing.
-The holes in a colander are simply too big and the seeds will fall right through.
+- Make sure to use a fine-mesh sieve when rinsing since the holes in a colander are simply too big and the seeds will fall right through.

 - Easily double or triple the recipe.
 You can double or triple this recipe by multiplying the ingredients.
-The 1-minute cooking cycle stays the same, just keep in mind that the pot will take longer to pressurize, so the total time will increase.
+The pressure cooking time stays the same.
+Just keep in mind that the pot will take longer to pressurize, so the total time will increase.

 - Natural pressure release.
-Letting the pot release pressure naturally allows the quinoa to steam cook in gentle heat and results in fluffy quinoa.
-If a recipe with quinoa calls for quick pressure release, be sure that cooking time is more than a minute for it to cook through.
+Letting the pot release pressure naturally allows the quinoa to steam cook in gentle heat and results in fluffy quinoa.ย

 - Cook time variation: Just like rice, quinoa grains differ in quality.
-If your quinoa doesn't turn soft and fluffy after cooking, add another minute next time (2 minutes pressure cook time).
+If your quinoa doesn't turn soft and fluffy after cooking, add another minute or two next time (2-3 minutes pressure cook time).

-- Serving Size: 1 cup uncooked quinoa yields about 3 cups cooked quinoa.
-Average serving size is ½ cup, so this quantity should give you 6 servings.
-Adjust based on your needs.
+- Serving Size: 1 cup of uncooked quinoa yields about 3 cups of cooked quinoa.ย The average serving size is ยฝ cup, so this quantity should give you 6 servings.ย Adjust based on your needs.

 Savitri says